How to edit script steps

 NOTE: As of Spring 2020, some internal and user-facing SAS systems have been updated to better suit the needs of our customers.
 Because of these updates, your online portal view may look different than the pictures shown below.
 If your portal looks different, please refer to this article for updated instructions.

 SAS allows you direct access to making changes in your live answering service script.
 By accessing the Call Script Builder through your SAS portal, you can add questions, change where messages are sent, add new paths, and more.

 In this tutorial, we'll walk through editing a script step in the Call Script Builder to change what the operators say.
 Keep reading to get started!

 Let's get you to the Call Script Builder:

-1. From your SAS Desk portal, click on Campaigns from the menu on the left.
-You will see your Active campaigns listed.
+1. From your SAS Desk portal, click on Scripts from the menu on the left.
+You will see your Active scripts listed.

 3. Once in the Call Script Builder, navigate to the step you would like to edit.
 On the left side of the pop-up, expand any of the [+] symbols to see the different paths in your script, then click on the step name you're looking for.
 If you are having trouble finding the right step, you can always search for it.